 This comes up enough that it seemed worthwhile to create its own thread.

-This write up will cover how to adjust two of the three vacuum advance characteristics.
+Lets start with how two of the three vacuum advance characteristics can be adjusted.
 This can be done either to bring the timing to factory specifications, or for custom tuning.
-That will be covered in a later post.
+Tuning will be covered in parts 2 and 3.

 Vacuum cannisters have three parts that control their advance.